ChanRahar/Last-Project/README.md

 npm i
 ```

+This game uses firebase for the game database.
+You need to create an apiKey file in the src folder with your firebase API key to make the application functional locally.

 Your app should now be running on <http://localhost:8800>.
 The Express server should intercept any AJAX requests from the client.

 ## Deployment (Heroku)